Polar chiral active matter as a motile, disordered Josephson array: Information supercurrents and Goldstone spin waves: Discussion

 \subsection{Topological quasiparticle gas}

-Ultimately, our discovery resolves the paradox of inertia in certain overdamped systems.
-In the hydrodynamic limit, Ref.~\cite{ivarsen_onsager_2025-1} recovered inviscid Euler turbulence in the form of an Onsager dipole, necessitating a ``phantom inertia.''
+Ultimately, the derivation outlined here offers a candidate resolution of the apparent paradox of inertia in dry, overdamped polar chiral systems.
+In the hydrodynamic limit, Ref.~\cite{ivarsen_onsager_2025-1} recovered inviscid-like shallow water dynamics, necessitating an emergent, or ``phantom'', inertia, representing synchronization stiffness.
 In this article, we have shown that the propagation of Goldstone spin waves, caused by the azimuthal precession of the spintronic fluid, becomes mathematically indistinguishable from the advection of a massive fluid.
 That is, spin waves are dragging phase texture along as they propagate, constituting a topological quasi-particle.

-Interestingly, these quasi-particles interact via the long-range field interaction of the Kirchhoff-Onsager Hamiltonian \cite{ivarsen_onsager_2025-1} rather than via local collisions.
-This is consistent with the recognized proliferation of self-propelled topological defects in active nematics \cite{shankar_topological_2022}, where defect cores are the sites of maximum stress and energy dissipation \cite{giomi_geometry_2015}, leading to inverse cascades \cite{doostmohammadi_stabilization_2016,spera_low-pass_2025}.
+Interestingly, in our phenomenological model, these quasi-particles interact via long-range field interactions rather than via local collisions.
+Incidentally, this is consistent with the recognized proliferation of self-propelled topological defects in active nematics \cite{shankar_topological_2022}, where defect cores are the sites of maximum stress and energy dissipation \cite{giomi_geometry_2015}, leading to inverse cascades \cite{doostmohammadi_stabilization_2016,spera_low-pass_2025}.